Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Turbulent leaky box results

 We normalise the particle number $N$ using $N_{\rm bal} \equiv Q H/c$, where $Q$ is the injection rate, which is the same for all particle energies. $N_{\rm bal}$ is therefore the expected steady-state number of particles if particles propagate in a ballistic fashion.
+For every particle gyro-radius, we inject a total of 76800 particles over the course of the leaky-box simulation.
 In the top panel, we show how the number of particles $N$ with $r_{L}(B_{\rm rms})=0.0008L$ in the leaky box changes over time for the $\delta B/B_0 \approx 10$ turbulence simulation.
 Initially, the particle number grows, as particles are continuously injected, but have not yet had time to escape.
 Eventually, $N$ reaches a steady state in which injection balances escape.
 The inset shows the steady-state, time-averaged pitch-angle distribution of particles present in the box (averaged over $t \in [800,1200]L/c$).\footnote{Steady states in the leaky box are achieved over timescales that are much larger than $ L/c$ and so it is at first not entirely clear if our use of stationary MHD snapshots remains well motivated.
 However, for typical ISM conditions the sound and Alfv\'en speeds are orders of magnitude smaller than the speed of light, e.g., $c_s / c \sim 3 \times 10^{-5}$ at temperatures $T\sim 10^4$~K. For our simulations with $ u_{\rm rms}/c_s \sim 0.5$, this means that the outer scale eddy turnover time is ${\approx} 10^5 L/c$ at $T\sim10^4$~K or ${\approx} 10^4 L/c$ at $T\sim10^6$~K. While the eddy turnover time on smaller scales is shorter (e.g., the cascade time in Kolmogorov-like turbulence scales as $t_{\rm casc}(k) \propto k^{-2/3}$), particle transport via advection in turbulence is likely dominated by large-scale motions.} This distribution is close to isotropic, despite the fact that in this particular simulation we inject particles with a single delta function in pitch-angle, $\mu_0 = 0.99$ (our results are insensitive to the choice of initial $\mu_0$).